gdlc/BGLR-R/inst/md/setMethods.md

 ### Set Methods

-In genomic regressions often one wants to consider to group SNPs (or other predictors) into sets and then assign set-specific priors.
+In genomic regressions one may want to group SNPs (or other predictors) into sets each of which is then assigned set-specific prior distributions of effects.
 This treatment allows set-specific rates of variable selection as well as set-specific shrinkage of estimates.
-For example, one may wish to group SNPs based on bioinformatic categories, or based on allele frequencies or some other type of information.
+Groupings can be based on prior information (e.g., bioinformatics categories), allele frequencies or some other type of information.

-In `BGLR` models are specified using a list-interface, each element of the list is assigned a user-specified prior, this interface is very flexible and particularly convinient for implementing set methods.
+In `BGLR` models are specified using a list-interface: each element of the list is assigned a user-specified prior.
+This interface is particularly convenient for implementing set methods.
 The following examples illustrate this.
-In the example results from single-marker regressions are used to classify SNPs into sets.
+In the example results from single-marker regressions are used to group SNPs based on their z-scores.

 **A simple simulation**
 ```R